 Commercial health insurers and their investors have been profiting off the Medicare program long before Direct Contracting and REACH.
 The so-called “Medicare Advantage” program allows these famously wasteful companies to administer health benefits for seniors and people with disabilities.
 It is likely that over half of Medicare beneficiaries will be under a Medicare Advantage plan in 2023.

 By nearly any measure, Traditional Medicare is a better deal for patients, doctors, and taxpayers.
-Beneficiaries may pay lower premiums up-front, but they can be burdened later on with high cost-sharing, narrow provider networks, and outright denials of care—burdens that they would not have to bear if they had enrolled in Traditional Medicare.
+Beneficiaries may pay lower premiums up-front under Medicare Advantage, but they can be burdened later on with high cost-sharing, narrow provider networks, and outright denials of care—burdens that they would not have to bear if they had enrolled in Traditional Medicare.